ska-sa/katgpucbf/doc/engines.rst

 The above concepts are illustrated in the following figure:

 .. tikz:: GPU command queues, showing the upload, processing and download
-    command queues, and the events used for synchronisation.
+    command queues, and the events (shown in green) used for synchronisation.
     :libs: chains

 		[